Select and Survey ROI

 A set of spectra sequentially acquired with identical parameters from the identical sample area collected in a 1D SI data container.
 The sample position is either represented by a point ROI for stationary acquisition or by a rectangular ROI if the 2D Scan option is enabled.

 Resizing the 2D Scan area is restricted by the number of sampling points of the scan, which in turn is limited by the SI Pixel Time.
 Slower scans allow higher sampling.
-To access larger scan areas, it can, therefore, be necessary to either reduce sampling with the spin controls for the 2D Scan fields and/or to increase the Pixel Time.
+Therefore, to access larger scan areas, it can be necessary to either reduce sampling with the spin controls for the 2D Scan fields and/or increase the Pixel Time.